The technical program of KI2018 comprises paper presentations as well as tutorials, workshops, and a doctoral consortium.

 - Technical communications (6 pages max., excluding references) can report on research in progress or other issues of interest to the AI community.
 Examples of work suitable for technical communication paper submissions include novel ideas whose scope is not large enough for a full paper; important implementation techniques; novel interesting benchmark problems; short experimental studies; interesting applications that are not yet completely solved or analysed; position or challenge papers.
 Technical communication submissions are especially invited for software demonstration or PhD work in progress.

 Submission will be through the EasyChair conference management system.
-All papers will be subject to blind peer review based on the standard criteria of relevance, the significance of results, originality of ideas, soundness, and quality of the presentation.
+All papers will be subject to blind peer review (single blind) based on the standard criteria of relevance, the significance of results, originality of ideas, soundness, and quality of the presentation.
 If you have used the EasyChair conference management system before, you can use the same username and password.
 If this is your first time using EasyChair, you will need to register for an account by clicking ‘I have no EasyChair account’ button.
 Upon completion of registration, you will get a notification email from the system and you are ready for submitting your paper.
 You can upload and re-upload the paper to the system by the submission due date.
 Paper submission is electronic.
 To submit, please prepare a PDF file of your paper, a short abstract in plain text, and a list of two to five keywords.
 Afterwards follow this link:

 All accepted papers will be published in the main conference proceedings and will be presented at the conference.
 The KI 2018 proceedings will be published by Springer as a volume of the LNAI series (Lecture Notes in Artificial Intelligence).
 At least one author of each accepted paper must register for the conference and present the contribution.